ianl-terawe/academy/datascience/mlops/aml_py_overview.md

-# Azure Machine Learning: An OOverview of the Python Client Library
+# Azure Machine Learning: An Overview of the Python Client Library

 ## Making Use of the DSVM